moka-guys/WGS_puberty_CNVs/README.md

 1) Prepares data to be merged, splitting on SV type (deletion or inversion) and genotype

 ## Run gene_discovery.sh: Step two
-There's a lot of repeated CNV regions in the output file, where one CNV is repeated many times with a unique ID
+There's a lot of repeated SV regions in the output file, where one SV is repeated many times with a unique ID
 <br />
 1) Sort the files saved in the previous step
 2) Merge regions which overlap by at least one base pair